A general Bayesian approach to design adaptive clinical trials with time-to-event outcomes: Introduction

 \section{Introduction}

-The outbreak of COVID-19 has brought about an unprecedented push to undertake clinical trial assessments as quickly as possible.
-Adaptive trials are particularly appealing in this regard because, based on the analysis of accruing data, without compromising the scientific rigour or the validity of the trial \cite{chow_chang_pong_2005}: (1) the trial can stop early due to success or futility; (2) a treatment can be dropped from the trial if it is deemed ineffective or unsafe; (3) new treatments can be included mid-trial as new therapies emerge; and (4) treatments can be allocated such that the most promising are allocated more often (on average), see \cite{pallmann_2018} for more examples of how a trial can adapt.
-Accordingly, when compared to fixed or less flexible trials, adaptive trials can complete sooner, cost less to run and reduce the number of participants on inferior treatments \cite{connor_2013,thorland_2018}.
-In designing such trials, rules for adjusting or stopping the trial need to be determined {\it a priori} based on assumptions about potential effect sizes and the likely data that will be observed.
-If these assumptions are misspecified, then incorrect conclusions about treatment effects can be made as a result of the design \cite{thall_mueller_xu_guindani_2017}.
-This presents significant challenges for adaptive trials as there can be considerable uncertainty about the onset, course and resolution of the disease.
-To address this, we propose a new approach to design adaptive clinical trials which have time-to-event outcomes based on the partial likelihood that accordingly does not require specifying the complete data generating process.
-Our approach is applied to redesign a recent clinical trial where the benefits of our approach are demonstrated.
+Efficient clinical trials are needed to accelerate access to new treatments and to reduce the financial and participant burden of medical research.
+Adaptive trials are particularly appealing in this regard because, based on the analysis of accruing data, without compromising the validity of the trial \cite{chow_chang_pong_2005}: (1) the trial can stop early due to success; (2) treatments can be dropped from the trial if they are deemed ineffective or unsafe; (3) new treatments can be included mid-trial as new therapies emerge; and (4) treatments can be randomised such that the most promising are allocated with higher probability.\cite{pallmann_2018} Consequently, when compared to fixed or inflexible trial designs, adaptive trials can complete sooner, cost less to run, and reduce the number of participants on inferior treatments.\cite{fda_2010,thorland_2018} In designing such trials, rules for adjusting or stopping the trial need to be determined {\it a priori} based on assumptions about potential effect sizes and the likely data that will be observed in the trial.
+If such assumptions are misspecified, then incorrect conclusions about the treatment effect can be made as a result of the design.\cite{thall_mueller_xu_guindani_2017} This presents significant challenges for adaptive trials as there can be considerable uncertainty about the onset, course and resolution of the disease.
+To address this challenge for trials with time-to-event outcomes, we propose a general Bayesian approach to trial design based on the partial likelihood that requires the data generating process to only be implicitly defined.\cite{bissiri_etal_2016} We demonstrate the application of our approach via an illustrative example, and then apply it to redesign an ongoing clinical trial.